It's Life Jim But Not As We Know It

 As I looked around the corner I saw a frail woman clinging to her Zimmer frame, (walker), trying to move down the hallway.
 The carer was standing at the door to the toilet with an angered look on his face.
 I needn’t repeat what the man said, but he was berating her because she urgently needed to use the toilet.

 The man’s demeanour changed instantly when he saw me, as I crossly demanded to know what the problem was.
 His excuse was that she couldn’t hear so he had to shout.
-I was angry and I know it showed on my face.
+I was livid and I know it showed on my face.
 I asked him if he required any assistance.
 The carer said ‘no thanks’ as he stood waiting for the woman to finally reach him.

 As she went into the toilet, I immediately turned to look for the home's manager.
 There was no one to be found.
 There were four residents in the sitting room.
 Two were sleeping (or so I hoped), in their chairs, one was rather absently staring at a blaring television and the fourth resident was gazing off into nowhere.